BioImaging-NKI/Cellpose-Fiji/README.md

 # cellpose-FIJI
-ImageJ1 macro to run Cellpose on an image or active (rectangular) selection and display the segmentation as colored overlay.
+ImageJ1 macro to run Cellpose on a 2D image or active (rectangular) selection and display the segmentation as colored overlay.
 Labels are also added to the ROI Manager.
 Works on 2D timelapses as well.

 Requirements: